 ATP6V1G2 (ATPase H+ Transporting V1 Subunit G2) is a Protein Coding gene.
-Among its related pathways are Rheumatoid arthritis and mTOR signaling pathway (KEGG).
-GO annotations related to this gene include ATPase activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
+Among its related pathways are Innate Immune System and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1G1.

 UniProtKB/Swiss-Prot for ATP6V1G2 Gene